Knotweed family

 Polygonum aviculare Prostrate knotweed, common knotgrass

 This prostrate herb is very common, growing on sandy beaches, in fields and wasteland, and in towns.
-It is tolerant of trampled soil and may even grow in the middle of paths, and it often invades misused lawns.
+It is tolerant of trampled soil and may even grow in the middle of paths, and it often invades neglected lawns.
 It is widespread in temperate regions of the Northern Hemisphere, probably native to Eurasia as well as North America, and it has also become naturalized in temperate areas of the Southern Hemisphere.

 Prostrate knotweed is very variable, and in its widest sense it contains a number of species or subspecies, including arenastrum (above).
 It is branched from the base, stems mostly creeping, but occasionally ascending, growing to 70 cm long/tall, sometimes more.
 Leaves are numerous, short-stalked, linear, lanceolate, or elliptic, on the main stem to 4 cm long and 1.2 cm wide, smaller on the branches, margin entire, tip pointed or rounded.
 The small flowers, to 4 mm across, are solitary or in small clusters at the nodes, corolla white or pinkish, often with a greenish base.